Professor Anna Lawson

 - Location: G.14 The Liberty Building

 I am a professor in the School of Law, where I have worked since 1990.
-I am also the current director of the University-wide interdisciplinary Centre for Disability Studies and co-ordinator of the Law School’s Disability Law Hub.
+I am also the Joint Director of the University-wide interdisciplinary Centre for Disability Studies and co-ordinator of the Law School’s Disability Law Hub.

 My academic interest in disability and law is rooted in my own experience of life as a disabled person.
 I am committed to working with disabled people, researchers with different disciplinary backgrounds and other stakeholders to tackle the persistent forms of disadvantage and exclusion experienced by disabled people all over the world.